 Rhys found his way to an after-school music program run by drummer Bob Richards (Asia, AC/DC).
 In 2008 he entered Glamorgan University in Cardiff, but with repeated fights with bacterial meningitis and pneumonia continually interrupting his courses he left university to work full time.
 2010 found him balancing a promotion to a supervisor with Asda Supermarket and playing gigs with the band.

 While watching Lord Of The Rings with his girlfriend in mid-2013, he noticed he didn’t hear well.
-A visit to an audiologist revealed bilateral Hearing Loss will affect 95% of Superficial Siderosis patien...
+A visit to an audiologist revealed bilateral Overview In approximately 95% of superficial siderosis patie...
 More and his first recommendation of hearing aids.
 He took a new position with Admiral Car Insurance as a claims handler and life was uneventful until September 2015.
 A pain in the right-hand side of his head and screeching in his right ear woke him.
 His shunt had become blocked.

 Rhys lost his right ear hearing early in 2016.
 His physicians were baffled as to the cause.
-His employer moved him from claims to an administration position to accommodate his Hearing Loss will affect 95% of Superficial Siderosis patien...
-More.
+His employer moved him from claims to an administration position to accommodate his hearing loss.
 A lumbar puncture and MRI in October 2016 revealed superficial siderosis.
-Diplopia is the medical term for double vision.
-Binocular d...
-More, gait, and balance symptoms joined Hearing Loss will affect 95% of Superficial Siderosis patien...
-More problems.
+Overview Diplopia, commonly known as double vision, happens ...
+More, gait, and balance symptoms joined hearing loss problems.
 In early 2017 Rhys began iron chelation therapy.

 May 2017 his shunt had blocked again.
-New It is challenging to pinpoint the exact cause of Superficial...
+New Overview It is challenging to pinpoint the exact cause of su...
 More after this surgery were found to be caused by intracranial hypotension.
 To make matters worse, he was diagnosed with the rare immunodeficiency, panhypogammaglobulinemia.
 He now requires weekly immunoglobulin.